-With UserGems, you'll reach and nurture the buyers -- with personalized and timely content and campaigns -- when they've just entered the buying cycle, shaping their evaluation criteria in your favor.
+With UserGems, your sales and marketing teams will reach and nurture the buyers -- with personalized and timely content and campaigns -- when they've just entered the buying cycle, shaping their evaluation criteria in your favor.

 You can simply sync the new batch of UserGems leads every month to your marketing automation for email nurturing.
-Since this audience is already familiar with your brand and product, the messaging should feel closer to your customer marketing content rather than demand-generation newsletters.
+This is a great way to drive demand generation in a targeted and effective way.
+Since this audience is already familiar with your brand and product, the tone should be more personal and less promotional.

 Here's an example: